RealSeroMan/vscodeconfigs/README.md

 ## Introduction
 This repository contains ready-to-use Visual Studio Code configuration templates specifically designed for C/C++ development environments using GCC, GDB, and G++.
 It includes separate setup files for GCC and G++ to ensure that developers can quickly configure their projects according to their specific needs.

+## Update
+tasks.json and launch.json files for java language has been added.
+In the java_setup_multiple_sources directory, you can get the tasks.json and launch.json files for multiple source files.
+It will automatically detect the files in the src directory, and generator .class files into the bin directory.
+You can change the directory names yourselves.

 ## Repository Structure
 - **gcc_setup/**: Contains configuration files for C programming with GCC.
   - `c_cpp_properties.json`: Compiler path and IntelliSense configurations.